ST0, ST1, ST2 and ST3, respectively.

 is assigned as

-for ST0
+for ST0,

-(because ST1
+for ST1 (because ST1

 is bigger than the rest other three stations).
 The initial state